UtrechtUniversity/hpc-school-vre-intro/exercises.md

 1. Take the `requirements_file_repo_url` parameter.
 In the rightmost column, change 'Keep value' to 'Overwrite'.
     * Fill in this URL: `https://github.com/UtrechtUniversity/src-python-example.git`
 1. Also overwrite the `requirements_file_path` parameter.
 Set it to: `rsc/requirements.yml`
-    * This will configure the component to install the dependencies we have outlined in [this file](https://github.com/UtrechtUniversity/src-python-example/blob/main/rsc/requirements.yml).
+1. The steps above will configure the component to install the dependencies we have outlined in [this file](https://github.com/UtrechtUniversity/src-python-example/blob/main/rsc/requirements.yml) on the workspace.

 Now scroll down and press the yellow 'Continue' button.